 New word Meaning New word in sentence

 (Write the new (Write down its (Write a short sentence with

 word here) meaning in your own words) your new word in it)

+the heart of everythi · ·

+e vocabulary and our role is to help

+each child develop their wa vocabulary.

 ,

-This s simple sheet is at the heart of everyth ing we do.

-Child ren all have a uni g que vocabulary and our role is to help

-each child develop the ir own vocabulary.

--

--

-These personal word li sts should be used by children t 0
+T hese personal word lis sts should be used by children t 0

-ring each part of the course) tha
+1 ing each part of the course) tha

-1 uite learnt properly, or discover ed
+iite learnt properly, or discover ed

-through their reading.
+hrough their reading. , .